Would you rather watch a video about how to build a population? Watch our Population Building video tutorial here.

 Your population has now officially been created!

-Before you leave, you will be prompted to set your Population Visibility.
-Check out our full article on what population visibility is and how to manage it.
+Before you leave, you will be prompted to set your Sharing Default.
+Check out our full article on populations sharing defaults.

-Click "Done" to set population visibility.
+Click "Done" to set your sharing default.
 You will be taken back to your populations page.